 There are many different styles of acupuncture.
-At New Paltz Community Acupuncture we do full-body treatments (many community acupuncture clinics utilize a style that only uses points below the knees and elbows) that incorporate some or all of the following styles:
+At New Paltz Community Acupuncture we do full-body treatments that incorporate some or all of the following styles:

 Traditional Chinese Medicine (TCM): TCM is the most common form of acupuncture practiced in the US.
 The National Acupuncture boards are primarily based on this style.
 Developed in China during the 1950's, TCM drew on many classical Chinese styles and modalities in an attempt to standardize Chinese Medicine.
 A TCM diagnosis is made by discerning patterns of disharmony based on an examination of a patient's signs and symptoms.
 Treatments focus on the resolution of the found patterns.
 This style is very well suited to the practice of internal medicine.